When organic fertilization becomes mineral – a systemic look at organic grows

 • Buffering of salt stress

-What this means for growers – whether beginners or professionals
+What this means for growers – whether beginner or professional

 For beginners, the most important insight is: